IDMNYU/DM6193-Web-Studio-SU15/dm6193_syllabus.md

 ## Welcome to Web Studio!

-In this course, students focus on client and server side programming, as well as the web design and development process.
-Students are also introduced to databases for the web.
-Examples of dynamic web applications include content management systems, registration systems, and social media solutions.
+In this course, students focus on client-side web programming, as well as the web design and development process.

 ### PROGRAM GOALS